AssetFetch/spec/spec.md

 ## 3.1.
 Overview

 These are the key steps that are necessary to successfully browse for and download an asset from a provider.
+The full definition of the mentioned endpoints are covered in the [endpoints section](#5-endpoints).

 ### 3.1.1.
 Initialization
 The client makes an initial connection to the provider by making a call to an initialization endpoint communicated by the provider to the user through external channels.